Over 20 years of study of the Book of Revelation has opened my eyes to the order of events in the Book of Revelation

 The Two Parables in the Olivet Prophesy.

 What is commonly known as the Olivet Prophesy is a discription of what will happen in end time events and the return of Christ's second coming.
 I will not get into the entire details of the Olivet Prophesy, found in Matthew chapters 24 and 25, but I will cover the two parables contained within.
 The first parable begins at Matthew 25:1.
-This parable immeditely follows after Matthew chapter 24 in which Jesus had been explaining to His disciples what will lead up to His return.
+This parable immeditely follows after Matthew chapter 24 in which Jesus had just explained to His disciples what will lead up to His return.
 He then goes on to mentions the first parable in Matthew 25:1-13 NKJV which states:

 "Then the kingdom of heaven shall be likened to ten virgins who took their lamps and went out to meet the bridegroom.
 2 Now five of them were wise and five were foolish 3 Those who were foolish took there lamps and took no oil with them, 4 but the wise took oil in their vessels with their lamps.
 5 But while the bridegroom was delayed, they all slummbered and slept.
 6 And at midnight a cry was heard; `Behold, the bridegroom is coming; go out to meet him!`7 Then all those virgins arose and trimmed their lamps.
 8 And the fools said to the wise, `Give us some of your oil, for our lamps are going out.` 9 But the wise answered, saying, `No, lest there should not be enough for us and you; but go rather to those who sell, and buy for yourselves.` 10 And while they went to buy, the bridegroom came, and those who were ready went in with him to the wedding; and the door was shut.
 11 Afterwards the other virgins came also, saying, Lord open to us!` 12Be he answered them and said, Àssuredly, I say to you, I do not know you.13 Watch therefore, for you know neither the day or the hour in which the Son od Man is coming".